An Introduction to Quantitative Sports Betting

 The Steps in Advantage Play

-Creating as many accounts as possible ensures you have access to the best available line.Find +EV lines
+Creating as many accounts as possible ensures you have access to the best available line.Identify +EV bets

-Use the fractional Kelly criterion to calculate your optimal bet size.Repeat
+Use the fractional Kelly criterion to scale your bet size to your edge and confidence.Repeat at scale

-Winning sports bettors work with thin margins (I typically have about a \(5\%\) edge).
-You have to place thousands of bets to realize your advantage.Profit!
+Winning sports bettors work with thin margins (I typically have about a \(5\%\) edge) and high variance.
+You need volume and discipline to let the math show up.

 Sports Betting and Beyond

-Markets teach us how to think probabilistically, identify inefficiencies, and manage risk—skills that extend beyond betting and into everyday decision making.
-Even in the face of uncertainty, patterns, and opportunities emerge for those who know where to look.
+Markets teach us how to think probabilistically, identify inefficiencies, and manage risk.
+Even amid uncertainty, patterns and opportunities emerge for those who know where to look.